arnicas/nanogenmo2023-google-travel/README.md

-# Diary of a Virtual Trip
+# Diary of a Virtual Trip - Using Google Maps/Places/SV & LLMs

 A NaNoGenMo project using the data source of Google Maps and Places and Streetview by API, and a mix of PALM2 and GPT4/3.5 for text connectives.
 With randomness.
 [This is kind of a sequel to my NaNoGenMo project ["Directions in Venice"](https://github.com/arnicas/venice_directions_nanogenmo) a few years ago, which used tracery grammars plus text from a GPT-2 fine-tuned model and Flickr pics to give you directions in, yes, Venice.]